-We use a range of hybrid nanostructures composed of semiconductor nanocrystals combined with metal nanoparticles and organic molecules to photocatalytically split water or reduce carbon dioxide to usable fuels such as methanol or methane.
-These structures absorb light and utilize the energy of the incident photon to drive thermodynamically up-hill reactions.
-The major benefit of such approach is that the solar energy can be not only harvested but also stored in the form of chemical bonds of the fuels.
-At present, our main interest is in narrow band gap cadmium chalcogenide nanoparticles and nanorods as well as in sensitized wide band gap metal oxide semiconductors.
-We examine the full process, starting from the synthesis of the structures through the optical and electronic characterization to the measurement of the efficiency of photocatalysis (GC, GC-MS) upon monochromatic or broad spectrum illumination.
-We strive to develop more efficient materials, but our focus here is on understanding the mechanism and the kinetics of the photocatalytic processes on semiconductors.
-To this end, we additionally employ several ultrafast time-resolved spectroscopy techniques.
+We are synthesizing and investigating catalytically functionalized semiconductor nanocrystals to photocatalytically split water or reduce carbon dioxide to usable fuels such as hydrogen, methanol or methane.
+The major benefit of such an approach is that the solar energy can be not only harvested but also stored in the form of chemical bonds of the fuels.
+At present, our main interest is in chalcogenide nanocrystals, carbon based nanosystems as well as metal halide perovskite nanomaterials.
+We examine the full process, starting from the synthesis of the structures through the optical and electronic characterization to the measurement of the efficiency of photocatalysis upon solar illumination.
+We strive to develop more efficient materials, but our focus is on understanding the microscopic processes.
+To this end, we employ several ultrafast optical spectroscopy techniques.